pedroharunari/KLD_estimation/README.md

 The code was written in python by Pedro Harunari and Ariel Yssou for the analysis presented in the paper arxiv.org/abs/2203.07427, which explores the relation between KLD and entropy production, a key physical quantity in nonequilibrium thermodynamics.

-Comments about possible issues and suggestions are welcome.
+Comments about possible issues and suggestions are welcome: pedroharunari [at] gmail.com